BogdanStirbat/team-vote/README.md

 This app allows teams to vote, online.
 It is written using Node, Express (backend) and React (frontend).

-Before the backend application starts, add a file named `.env` in the `backend` folder.
-In this file, add the MongoDB connection string: "CONNECTIONSTRING=<the connection string>".
+Before the backend application starts, add a file named `.env` in the `backend` folder, with the following env variables:
+ - CONNECTIONSTRING=<the MongoDB connection string>
+ - PORT=<the backend app port>

 To start the backend application: go into the backend folder and run `npm run start`.
 The backend application will start on port 3001.